The hottest and coldest North East housing markets right now

 Over the last month house prices in the North East increased the most in percentage terms in:

-Hartlepool where average house prices rose by 1.1%,
+Hartlepool where average house prices rose by 1.4%,

 House prices in the North East increased the least in percentage terms last month in:

-Newcastle upon Tyne where average house prices dropped by 2.9%,
+Northumberland where average house prices dropped by 2.9%,

-We show the percentage changes in house prices for each local authority across the North East in the chart below
+We show the percentage changes in house prices for each local authority across the North East in the chart below:

 The biggest absolute (monetary) increases in house prices in the North East last month were in:

-North Tyneside where house prices increased by £1,700,
+Hartlepool where house prices increased by £1,990,

-Darlington where house prices rose by £1,700
+Stockton-on-Tees where house prices rose by £320

 At the other end of the North East house price league, house prices fell most in:

-Stockton-on-Tees where average house prices fell by £1,290,
+Redcar and Cleveland where average house prices fell by £2,310,

-Northumberland where house prices were down £950
+County Durham where house prices were down £1,900

 We show the monetary change in average house prices across each Local Authority across the North East in the chart below: